lwade/euca-wiki/Eustore-Catalog.md

+## Eustore Client

+The Eustore client is a part of the euca2ools suite.
+For more info, see: https://github.com/eucalyptus/euca2ools

 ## Eustore Image Catalog Format

 The Eustore Image Catalog is currently implemented as a single file that presents the images that are available to Eucalyptus users via the eustore command.